rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 The Microsoft&reg; Exchange&reg; section provides tools such as spam filtering, distribution lists, contacts, resources, and mobile devices for Microsoft Exchange.

-The following options are available in the **Microsoft Exchange** section of the control panel:
+The following options are available in the **Microsoft Exchange** section of the Control Panel:

 #### Exchange email accounts

 -  **Mailboxes** - Add new mailboxes for your domain.
 -  **Lists** - Add members of your domain (and contacts) to one exclusive email address so that emails are automatically sent out to all members of the list.
 -  **Resources** - Set up or reserve an Exchange room for company collaboration.
--  **Skype for Business** - Connect via instant message, Skype&reg; to Skype audio and video calls, and online status.
+-  **Skype for Business** - Connect via instant message, Skype&reg;-to-Skype audio and video calls, and online status.
 -  **Contacts** - Manage your company's Exchange contacts.
 -  **Folders** - Enable and manage your domain's public folders.
 -  **Filter Settings** - Control spam handling settings for users or the entire domain.
 For more information, see the following **Spam** section.